Warning: Who’s attending your social media moderation may drastically affect the financial health of your practice.

 In a 2017 Consumer Voices Survey, consumers on both ends of the political spectrum said their concerns about access to quality medical treatment have risen sharply.
 Many question whether they will get care they need when they need it.
 And, if they do get that care, will it be sufficient, or just the beginning of an expensive revolving door of professional appointments and testing?

-The latter is why their first choice is becoming increasingly critical, and why they’re turning to the internet to help them make it.
+The latter is why their first choice is becoming increasingly critical, and

 In their internet searches, what are they hearing about your organization?
 About those who work for it?
 About the wait times?
 The service quality?
 What kind of confidence have your patients had in their outcomes?
 What are those patients telling people about their recovery and how they feel about their procedures after the fact?